asmecher/pflPlugin/README.md

 ## Class Data

 The Publication Facts Label presents data about other journals in its class.
-These are taken from a JSON file included with the plugin called `classData.json`.
-It includes the following data:
+These are taken from a JSON file hosted at https://pkp.sfu.ca/ojs/pflStatistics.json.
+It should include the following data:

 | Key                               | Example | Description                                                          |
 | --------------------------------- | ------- | -------------------------------------------------------------------- |